vjanelle/polyglottalk/notes/language_basics.md

 }
 </pre>

 > In this example we're testing to see if the machine the agent is running on has more than 1024 MB of ram - a `fact` that calculates the memory size into a human usable number.
-If the machine has less than 1GB, it'll set an arbritrary variable to 500.
+If the machine has less than 1GB, it'll set an arbitrary variable to 500.

 #### `case` statement